Ecological-Complexity-Lab/infomap_ecology_package/docs/monolayer_node_attributes.md

 5 3
 ```

-In this example, the attribute ids are (example with first four):
+In this example, the attribute IDs are (example with first four):

 |OrganismalGroup | attribute_id|
 |---|---|